 Research

 I am recruiting PhD students for a NSF funded interdisciplinary program ELEVATE, focusing on equity in the energy transition.
 Visit the ELEVATE website to know more, including how to apply.
+Funded students must be a U.S. citizen or permanent resident.

 Grants